 Nicaise le Fevre and the most forbidden topic in Alchemy: the egg inside the egg.
-He cannot in any means reveal too much, but assonances with Nicolas Flamel.
+He cannot by any means reveal too much, but assonances with Nicolas Flamel.

-For the moment just look and set aside.
+For the moment just look and set it aside.
 We are in the very last cooking.
-If you are lucky, and tenacious, may be one day this image will turn to be an interesting hint.
+If you are lucky and tenacious, maybe one day this image will turn out to be an interesting hint.
 To be a real clue we lack the vessel material.

-Nicaise le Fevre, not to be confused with Nicolas le Fevre, is incredibly a less known french seventeenth century iatro-chemist.
+Nicaise le Fevre, not to be confused with Nicolas le Fevre, is an incredibly known french seventeenth-century iatrochemist.
 But to neglect his Traitè de la Chymie, Paris 1660, might be a mistake.
-In fact I consider this book indispensable to tie ancient chemistry to Alchemy.
+In fact, I consider this book indispensable to tying ancient chemistry to Alchemy.

-As usual, my translation from original french in quotation marks.
+As usual, my translation from the original french is in quotation marks.
 My comments in normal.

-Mercure was an ambiguous term in seventeenth century chemical and alchemical environments.
-The translation in english is “Mercury”, but more than often it was used to indicate our Mercurius/Secret Fire, since even chemists did prefer the term Vif-Argent to define metallic mercury.
-Here we have to understand what does mean fixation of Mercure.
-Our alchemical Mercurius is the product of reiterated salts volatilizations in preliminary works and gives off a very volatile substance that do need to be fixed, that’s to say to be made less volatile.
+Mercure was an ambiguous term in seventeenth-century chemical and alchemical environments.
+The translation in English is “Mercury”, but more than often it was used to indicate our Mercurius/Secret Fire since even chemists did prefer the term Vif-Argent to define metallic mercury.
+Here we have to understand what does mean fixation of Mercure is.
+Our alchemical Mercurius is the product of reiterated salt volatilizations in preliminary works and gives off a very volatile substance that does need to be fixed, that’s to say to be made less volatile.
 We called the product of this operation Mercurius Philosophorum, or Sulphur (1).

 There is another phase in our alchemical works during which we need a fixation: the last cooking in the last, or third, stage ( see an Opus Magnum scheme).
 In that stage is no more an issue of making a substance less volatile, but immortal.
 That’s to say in a definitive texture and molecular composition.
-Not only but, in this last step, our Mercurius may increase its weight.
+Not only that, but in this last step, our Mercurius may increase its weight.

-To be fair, Nicaise le Fevre doesn’t write mercure in capital.
-Nevertheless to be even fairer he neither use the term Egg again in the book, and that’s not strange, even if Traité de la Chymie dares to get where others not attempt to get.
+To be fair, Nicaise le Fevre doesn’t write Mercure in the capital.
+Nevertheless to be even fairer he neither uses the term Egg again in the book, and that’s not strange, even if Traité de la Chymie dares to get where others do not attempt to get.

-We can se what Nicaise le Fevre defines and renders as Philosophic Egg, participating the nature of the Pelican (3), on the left, numbered 8.
-Mind that the kind of “pendant” apparently hanging like a necklace on the flask’s neck numbered as 9 at the top of the page, is rigorously inside the vessel and not around the external neck of the same vessel.
-Which, indeed, make the thing rather difficult to be understood and practiced.
+We can see what Nicaise le Fevre defines and renders as Philosophic Egg, participating in the nature of the Pelican (3), on the left, numbered 8.
+Mind that the kind of “pendant” apparently hanging like a necklace on the flask’s neck numbered 9 at the top of the page, is rigorously inside the vessel and not around the external neck of the same vessel.
+Which, indeed, makes the thing rather difficult to be understood and practiced.